 All students are required to have health insurance coverage.

+All medical information is maintained by the School Nurse and is separate from other school records.
 In general, all information in a student’s medical file is confidential.
-However, there may be times when the school must release information from the student’s medical file in order to facilitate proper medical care.
+However, there may be times when the School must release information from the student’s medical file in order to facilitate proper medical care.
 We may also need to call medical providers to discuss the student’s care.
 It may also be necessary to discuss confidential information about the health and well-being of a student with appropriate adult members of the community or specialists.